gijskoning/ReproducingCURL/docs/index.md

 ![compare_sac_and_curl_big](images/compare_sac_and_curl_big.png)\
 *Figure 3: Same comparison between CURL and SAC+AE as in previous figure but with environment steps until 1e6.*

-We also compare the performance of CURL using different replay buffer sizes of 5,50 and 100k in Figure [4](#compare_replay_size), where 100k is the default used in the paper.
+We also compare the performance of CURL and SAC+AE using different replay buffer sizes of 5,50 and 100k in Figures 4 and 5, where 100k is the default used in the CURL paper.
 ![compare_replay_size](images/CURL_replay_compare.png)\
 *Figure 4: Comparison of CURL with different replay buffer sizes.*